solidjs-community/solid-aria/README.md

 - [checkbox](./packages/checkbox/) - Provides the behavior and accessibility implementation for checkbox and checkbox group components.
 - [label](./packages/label/) - Provides the behavior and accessibility implementation for labels and their associated elements.
 - [radio](./packages/radio/) - Provides the behavior and accessibility implementation for radio and radio group components.
+- [select](./packages/select/) - Provides the behavior and accessibility implementation for select component.
 - [switch](./packages/switch/) - Provides the behavior and accessibility implementation for switch component.
 - [toggle](./packages/toggle/) - Handles interactions for toggle elements, e.g. checkboxes and switches.